afritz1/OpenTESArena/README.md

 - Other parameters for CMake may be necessary depending on the IDE you are using

 ### Running OpenTESArena
-- Verify that the `data` and `options` folders are in the same folder as the executable.
-If not, then copy them from the project's root folder (this should be fixed in the future with a post-build command)
+- Copy the `data` and `options` folders from the project's root folder to the same directory as the game executable (this should be fixed in the future with a post-build command)
 - Make sure that `MidiConfig` and `ArenaPaths` in the options file point to valid locations on your computer (i.e., `data/eawpats/timidity.cfg` and `data/ARENA` respectively)

 Other guides: